finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Define cracking and contrast it to hacking in computer engineering. - Enumerate techniques to combat “cracker” attacks.
 - Discuss several “cracker” approaches and motivations.

-## PPP/10 Business and management issues
+## PPP/ Business and management issues

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Assess the total job cost of a project.
 - Apply engineering economic principles when considering fiscal arrangements.